OGRECave/ogre/Docs/src/particle-scripts.md

 ## Cylinder Emitter {#Cylinder-Emitter}

-This emitter emits particles in a random direction from within a cylinder area, where the cylinder is oriented along the Z-axis.
+@copybrief Ogre::CylinderEmitter

 This emitter has exactly the same parameters as the [Box Emitter](#Box-Emitter) so there are no additional parameters to consider here - the width and height determine the shape of the cylinder along it’s axis (if they are different it is an ellipsoid cylinder), the depth determines the length of the cylinder.

 ## Ellipsoid Emitter {#Ellipsoid-Emitter}